nhayward/BookLightEditorial/user/pages/06.blog/what-do-you-most-want-to-ask-a-revpit-editor/item.md

 #### Update:

 The live #AskEditor chat went well (when we weren't trying to figure out how to even do it)!
-You can not view it below:
+You can now view it below:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/W8JYrjZyAAs" frameborder="0" allowfullscreen></iframe>